Karan-Gandhi/Inter-IIT-oCEO-Assignment/README.md

 ### 4. Run the Server

-To run the server open another instance of the terminal (keep the one where the client is running on) and run the following commands:
+To run the server open another instance of the terminal (keep the one where the client is running on) and run the following commands (in the directory of the cloned repo):

 ```
 cd server